Below are some FAQs regarding DUI and Drunk Driving:

 Do I have to submit to a breath, blood, or urine test?

-In California there are enhanced penalties if you refuse to submit to a chemical test after you are arrested.
-The DMV will suspend your driver’s license for a year (rather than four months) on a first time offense if you are charged with refusal, two years for a second refusal.
-Even if the refusal enhancement is dropped in the criminal case, it will still be an issue at the DMV proceeding.
+In California there are enhanced penalties if you refuse to submit to a chemical test after you have been arrested for DUI.
+The DMV will suspend your driver’s license for a year (rather than four months) on a first time offense if the DMV refusal hearing is lost, and two years for a second refusal.
+Even if the refusal enhancement is dropped in the criminal case, it can still be an issue at the DMV proceeding.
 Moreover, your refusal to submit to a test upon the request of a law enforcement officer is admissible in any criminal proceeding against you as evidence of your consciousness of guilt.
-By accepting the privilege extended by all 50 states to drive, the courts have determined that you have given your consent to submit to an approved chemical test for the purpose of determining your BAC (or to a urine test for the purpose of detecting the presence of drugs) after you have been arrested.
+By accepting the privilege extended by all 50 states to drive, the courts have determined that you have given your consent to submit to an approved chemical test for the purpose of determining your BAC (or to a blood test for the purpose of detecting the presence of drugs) after you have been arrested for a DUI.
 Therefore, when you sign your name on your license, you are saying that if stopped for a possible DUI you will consent to chemical testing after an arrest.

-By accepting the privilege extended by the laws of most states to drive, the courts have determined that you have given your consent to submit to an approved chemical or physical test of your breath for the purposes of determining your BAC, and to a urine test for the purposes of detecting the presence of drugs.
-Therefore, when you sign your name on your license, you are saying that if stopped for a possible DUI, you will accept to take the test.
+By accepting the privilege extended by the laws of most states to drive, the courts have determined that you have given your consent to submit to an approved chemical or physical test of your breath for the purposes of determining your BAC, or blood for the presence of drugs.
+Therefore, when you sign your name on your license, you are saying that if stopped for a possible DUI, you will agree to take a blood or a breath test after you have been arrested for DUI.

 How can there be two separate proceedings (court and DMV)?